core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 > paired with OSCORE) can use the small delta.
 In this case, there's a
 > good reason (being ordered before Uri-Query) though, and I don't
 > expect that any other option would need this particular property
-> (expecially given that this option on its own has an extensible value
+> (especially given that this option on its own has an extensible value
 > range).

 # Initial Short-Uri-Path values {#initial}